 Suits all sleep positions

 'New foam' odour lingers

-Emma’s third mattress launch to date, the Emma Original Hybrid landed at the beginning of this year (2021) and has been a big hit with customers.
+Emma’s third mattress launch to date, the Emma Premium landed at the beginning of this year (2021).
+It was originally called the Emma Original Hybrid, but has undergone a name chance since – either way, it has been a big hit with customers.
 So much so, the brand is already adding a single version to the line-up.

 I have tested all of the predecessors from Emma, so was keen to compare their latest premium offering.
-Heralded Emma’s ‘most advanced hybrid mattress’, the Emma Original Hybrid has a few tricks up its sleeve, such as longer springs and extra foam, but does it live up to the hype?
-We tested a double Emma Original Hybrid mattress for three weeks in April/May.
+Heralded Emma’s ‘most advanced hybrid mattress’, the Emma Premium has a few tricks up its sleeve, such as longer springs and extra foam, but does it live up to the hype?
+We tested a double Emma Premium mattress for three weeks in April/May.
 Find out how we got on and how it compared to other contenders for the best mattress around.

 Sizes: Double, king, super king (single due in June)

 The abundance of hybrid mattresses on the market shows that while we all want to be wooed by memory foam, the appeal of a traditional pocket sprung mattress is here to stay – so when paired they create a very well engineered mattress.
 This mattress is firmer than Emma's last venture into hybrids – the Emma Hybrid – making it suit all sleep position, including back sleepers.
 It is great for those with back pain, potentially providing an alternative to overpriced orthopaedic mattresses – though this isn't a claim Emma makes.

 - Memory foam fans seeking more movement and bounce

 - Hot sleepers who appreciate good air flow and breathability